Close Menu

 Select all photos and videos to hide, then Done and select Move.

-The files will be removed from the regular Gallery and will now be exclusive to the Secure Folder, which means you can only access them in this private space.
+The selected files will be removed from the Gallery and will now be exclusive to the Secure Folder, which means you can only access them in this private space.

-To move files back out of Secure Folder, open Secure Folder, next tap Gallery inside, select your files, tap the three-dot menu, and choose Move out of Secure Folder.
+3. Select the files you want to restore, tap the three-dot menu, and choose Move out of Secure Folder.

 How to Hide the Secure Folder

 You can make Secure Folder invisible on the home screen and app drawer.
-Even if someone unlocks your phone, they won’t see any evidence that it exists.
+Even if someone unlocks your phone, they won’t see any evidence of its existence.

 Method 2: Hide Albums in the Gallery